 Tonisha Melvin, DNP, CRRN, NP-C, is a nurse practitioner at the Charlie Norwood Veterans Affairs Medical Center (CNVAMC) in Augusta, Georgia.
 At CNVAMC, she serves as an environmental health registry specialist and specialty examiner for compensation and disability claims in addition to managing the disability benefits questionnaire claims clinic at the Veterans Affairs.
 Melvin participates on numerous CNVAMC committees for quality improvement and ethical and clinical compliance.

-She is a contributing author of The Charge Nurse Leader Program Builder: A Competency-Based Approach for Developing Frontline Leaders, a comprehensive curriculum and roadmap for developing frontline leaders and ensuring charge nurses are trained, mentored, and supported in their roles.
+She is a contributing author of The Charge Nurse Leader Program Builder: A Competency-Based Approach for Developing Frontline Leaders, a comprehensive curriculum and roadmap for developing nurse leaders and ensuring charge nurses are trained, mentored, and supported in their roles.

 Melvin is an active volunteer.
-In addition to conducting annual community health screenings, she is a vocal advocate for nursing issues, such as safe staffing and nurses’ right to work in a healthy, nurturing, reprisal-free, and supportive environment.
-Recently, she began leading efforts to prevent adult and childhood obesity and to promote nurse health and wellness.
-Melvin also co-founded the Melvin Family’s Meal Donation, which feeds needy families during the holiday season.
+In addition to conducting annual community health screenings, she is a vocal advocate for nursing issues, such as safe staffing and nurses’ work environments.
+Recently, she began efforts to prevent adult and childhood obesity and promote nurse health and wellness.
+Melvin also co-founded the Melvin Family’s Meal Donation, which feeds families during the holiday season.